yashs97/object_tracker/README.md

 ## Overview
 An object is first detcted using the Mobilenet SSD object detector and tracked using OpenCV's built in Optical Flow method.
 The position feedback is sent to the servomotors so that it can track the object as long as it is in the camera's line of sight.
-A red LED indicate whether an  object is currently being tracked.
+A RGB LED indicate whether an  object is currently being tracked.

 ## Parts List
 Project was created with: